isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-features.md

 ## <a name="skype-to-skype-audio-video-and-media"></a>Elementi audio, video e multimediali Skype su Skype

-Gli utenti di Skype for Business Online possono effettuare chiamate audio e video da computer a computer verso altri utenti Skype for Business con un PC e una webcam.
-Un utente Skype for Business Online può avviare chiamate video e audio Skype su Skype con un altro utente nella stessa organizzazione Skype for Business Online (all'interno o all'esterno del firewall aziendale) o con un altro utente Skype for Business in un dominio Skype for Business federato a condizione che i due domini Skype for Business siano configurati e supportati correttamente e che la federazione sia consentita.
+Skype for Business Online users can make one-to-one computer-based audio and video calls to other Skype for Business users using a PC and a web camera.
+A Skype for Business Online user can initiate Skype-to-Skype audio and video calls with another user in the same Skype for Business Online organization (within or outside the corporate firewall), or with another Skype for Business user in a Skype for Business federated domain if the two Skype for Business domains are correctly configured, supported, and permitted for federation.

 Per informazioni su come impostare le opzioni del dispositivo audio in Skype for business, vedere [impostare le opzioni del dispositivo audio in Skype for](https://support.office.com/article/2533d929-9814-4349-8ae4-fca29246e2ff) business.